paul-pearson/Container-Ship/README.md

 2. Developed solutions simulataneously - one quick and dirty with minimal testing, one more robust with more testing
 3. We had fun!
 4. We got the right answer
+5. We've got a second repo with much cleaner code, but it's not currently giving the correct answer